sybilhoangRG/support.balsamiq.com/content/sales/ordering.md

 ## Licenses

-We encourage Wireframes for Confluence Server and Mockups for JIRA Server customers to purchase from Atlassian Marketplace, but you can also purchase directly from us.
+We encourage Wireframes for Confluence Server and Wireframes for JIRA Server customers to purchase from Atlassian Marketplace, but you can also purchase directly from us.
 Here's [all the info](/sales/marketplace/).

 The easiest and fastest way to purchase a license for Mockups 3 for Desktop is by credit card on our [website](https://balsamiq.com/buy/).